pstlo/Navigator/readme.md

 ### Simple and addictive arcade game written in Python with PyGame ###

+-The game is not rocket science, despite the theme.
+Navigate between randomly placed tokens like the game "Snake", with the twist of avoiding increasingly unforgiving asteroids- and whatever else may be out there.

+-Very much a work in progress, and any suggestions or feedback would be welcome.
+This is my first real attempt at making software, so bare with me! :)

 #### Latest Releases:
 Windows: https://github.com/pstlo/Navigator/releases/download/v0.4.4/NavigatorWindows.zip \
 MacOS (Apple Silicon): https://github.com/pstlo/Navigator/releases/download/v0.4.3/NavigatorMacOS.zip \